drkthng/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 We want it to remember the last switch and keep it across the domain.
 So if a user switches the theme once then it should remain switched unless he restarts the browser.

 Using cookies is one option but it is so yesterday.
-Europians know the headache of using cookies on a website.
+Europeans know the headache of using cookies on a website.

 A better way is to use either ``localStorage`` or ``sessionStorage``.
 HTML5 has these options to store up to 5MB of data until you close the browser(sessionStorage) or clear the cache(localStorage).

-After searching through stackoverflow and MDN, I came up with a working code.
+After searching through StackOverflow and MDN, I came up with a working code.

 ## sessionStorage to switch theme

 Here is the same box which switches its color but retains even if you refresh the page!
-Actually it refreshes once you click on it.
+Actually, it refreshes once you click on it.

 <div id="dark-div-2" style="background-color: rgb(255, 255, 255); padding:30px 60px; border: 1px dashed #000; width: 150px;text-align:center;margin: 10px;cursor: pointer" onclick="darker()">
     <p>Switch</p>